 Today we had the thought to re-examine what seems to be a very commonly held assumption about the subject of time travel.
 Just from movies and scientific articles, it seems this is not so obscure a topic.
 Especially in recent times.
 Seriously – why is everyone so obsessed with time travel?
 They really are!
 But here, we don’t think that’s wrong to look for solutions to such seemingly bizarre ideas.
 We believe there is merit to the quest for such an ability.

 But if you look around at what everyone is saying, it doesn’t take long to see there is an obvious connection between one or both of two things: space and energy.
 Most seem to have leapt off Einstein’s theory where speed is connected to the passage of time.
-Obviously that’s been proven true in some ways so let’s say it’s beyond theory.
-But suppose this is still only part of the problem.
+Obviously everyone thinks that’s been proven true.
+BUT that is also theory.
+[We had to edit this part – there is a major issue in the automatic assumption that the moving of a clock has anything to do with the literal passage of time].
+Consider all this just brainstorming here, for what it’s worth…

 Suppose the angle from which everyone is approaching this entire topic is just missing something, or fixated on the wrong thing.
 Let’s ask a few questions and see where it all goes, shall we?
 Nothing ventured, nothing gained, we believe.